 B2B content marketing is a long game

-SEO is a long term game that requires persistence and realistically the time investment required before any kind of results are reached is in the range of hundreds of man hours (…and we’re not even including the learning curve involved in coming up with half decent blog posts in the first place…)
+SEO is a long term game that requires persistence and realistically the time investment required before any kind of results are reached is in the range of hundreds of man-hours (…and we’re not even including the learning curve involved in coming up with half-decent blog posts in the first place…)

-Alternatively you can consider opting to pay for Google Adwords or Microsoft’s pay-per-click ads to grant your business exposure at the top of search engine results pages (SERPs), however regardless of whatever keywords you’re bidding for, the coveted top spots invariably become more expensive over time due to the auction mechanism at the basis of PPC systems.
-The conclusion is that over the long run, SEO is the only strategy that can help you gain first page Google exposure at a sustainable budget, but as mentioned previously the name of game is consistency and dedication.
+Alternatively, you can consider opting to pay for Google Adwords or Microsoft’s pay-per-click ads to grant your business exposure at the top of search engine results pages (SERPs), however, regardless of whatever keywords you’re bidding for, the coveted top spots invariably become more expensive over time due to the auction mechanism at the basis of PPC systems.
+The conclusion is that over the long run, SEO is the only strategy that can help you gain the first page Google exposure at a sustainable budget, but as mentioned previously the name of game is consistency and dedication.

 So what’s actually involved in creating a blog post for SEO purposes?